-In 1982, the campaign to have Nicky Kelly released, was winning public sympathy.
-Others (Breatnach and McNally) wrongly convicted had won their appeals after an international campaign, and were released.
+In 1983 the campaign to have Nicky Kelly released was winning public sympathy.
+Others (Breatnach and McNally) wrongly convicted had won their appeals after an international campaign and were released.
 Kelly, who returned from the USA to clear his name, was immediately arrested, refused leave to appeal and ordered to serve out a 12-year sentence of penal servitude.
-Exhausting all remaining legal remedies, he eventually went on a 30-day hunger strike, ending in June 1983.
+Exhausting all remaining legal remedies, he eventually went on a 37-day hunger strike, ending in June 1983.
 During this time, the Director of Prosecutions (DPP) reviewed the case and noted he had not been informed of the allegations of Garda ill-treatment when presented with the Garda file in 1976.
 He concluded Kelly should not have been brought before the courts.
 During Nicky Kelly’s hunger strike, the government knew of this review and suppressed it.
 Meanwhile Nicky languished in jail.

-At a press conference (30 Oct, 1983), the Campaign produced John Fitzpatrick, one of those originally charged with the robbery, John Fitzpatrick.
-He swore an Affidavit he had been tortured and forced to sign an untrue statement and that he was not at the robbery.
+At a press conference (30 Oct, 1983), the Campaign produced John Fitzpatrick, one of those originally charged with the robbery.
+He swore on Affidavit that he had been tortured and forced to sign an untrue statement that he had been at the robbery.
 He was staying with a family 160K away at the time and he produced sworn evidence from them to that effect.
 The case against him had been previously thrown out of court.
-Fitzpatrick dared Gardai to re-arrest him.
+The State was dared to re-arrest him.

 GOVERNMENT SUPPRESSED REVIEW

-Ten years after the first review, in 1993, the last man wrongly convicted, Nicky Kelly, was granted a Presidential Pardon and released from jail.
-Explaining the government’s decision to support the pardon, spokespersons, duplicitously, quoted from a new 1993 DPP Review.
-However, most of the contents were based on the earlier suppressed ’83 DPP Reviews.
+In 1993, ten years after the first review, the last man wrongly convicted, Nicky Kelly, was granted a Presidential Pardon and released from jail.
+Explaining the Government’s decision to support the pardon, spokespersons duplicitously quoted from a ‘new’ 1993 Attorney General Review.
+However, most of its content were based on the earlier suppressed ’83 DPP Reviews.
 These ’83 Reviews were kept hidden illegally during the subsequent negotiations for compensation with those wrongly convicted.

 CIVIL CASE FRAUD

 During the civil action for damages taken by John Fitzpatrick some years later, the State failed to furnish Fitzpatrick’s legal team, or the court, with the contents of this suppressed DPP 1982 Review.
-Worse, the infamous judge Lynch (Kerry Babies notoriety) invited the jury to consider if Fitzpatrick had robbed the Sallins train
+Worse, the infamous judge Lynch (of Kerry Babies notoriety) invited the jury to consider whether Fitzpatrick might have robbed the Sallins train!